1803

 1873

-Pinckney B. S. Pinchback presented his credentials to the Senate.
-The former acting governor of Louisiana spent the following three years in a dispute for the seat, facing claims from three others: William McMillen, Robert H. Marr, and James B. Eustis.
-Finally, on March 8, 1876, the Senate voted 32 to 29 not to seat Pinchback, preventing him from becoming the third African American United States senator.
+Pinckney B. S. Pinchback presented his credentials to the Senate but spent the next three years in a dispute for the seat.
+On March 8, 1876, the Senate voted 32 to 29 not to seat Pinchback, preventing him from becoming the third African American United States senator.
 James B. Eustis of New Orleans was seated on December 10, 1877.

 1873